 Solution 5: Reformat the not showing up USB flash drive and without data loss

 If external drives not showing up on Mac is caused by disk corruption, then the only solution under this circumstance is to reformat the drive.
-However, reformatting the USB flash drive will erase all the files stored on it before assigning a new file system to your thumb drive.
-In order to avoid unwanted data loss, it's necessary to recover data from the not showing up USB flash drive in advance.
+However, reformatting the USB flash drive will erase all the files stored on it before assigning a new file system to your drive.
+In order to avoid unwanted data loss, it's necessary to recover lost data from the not showing up USB flash drive in advance.

-iBoysoft Mac Data Recovery is trustworthy and professional USB data recovery software that can recover data from unrecognized USB flash drives, unreadable USB flash drives, and unmountable USB flash drives.
+iBoysoft Mac Data Recovery is trustworthy and professional USB data recovery software that can recover lost data from unrecognized USB flash drives, unreadable USB flash drives, and unmountable USB flash drives.
 Besides data recovery from USB flash drives.
 It also can recover files from external hard drives, SD cards, Pen drives, CF cards, memory cards, etc. This all-in-one data recovery software works with macOS 10.15/10.14/10.13/10.12 and OS X 10.11/10.10/10.9/10.8/10.7.

-Tips: If you have mistakenly erased the USB flash drive before you read this post, don't worry, iBoysoft Mac Data Recovery can also help you recover data from formatted drives with ease.
+Tips: If you have mistakenly erased the USB flash drive before you read this post, don't worry, iBoysoft Mac Data Recovery can also help you recover lost data from formatted drives with ease.

-Before you fix USB flash drive not showing up on Mac problem by reformatting, you need 4 steps to recover data from the corrupted USB flash drive.
+Before you fix USB flash drive not showing up on Mac problem by reformatting, you need 4 steps to recover lost data from the corrupted USB flash drive.